panyan7/panyan7.github.io/_posts/2023-01-01-coursereview.md

   - Great introductory course to computer systems and very famous even for non-CMU students.
   - Getting a good grade is probably easier than the other CS courses since the labs weights 50%, but the final exam was quite hard, especially concurrency problems.
   - The labs were certainly interesting but they could be very time consuming, so plan your time wisely.
 I began working on Cache Lab the very last day and it took me exactly 24 hours (with no breaks).
 Proxy Lab is a nightmare for me since I began working on it after the final and only had less than one day.
+  - Honestly this is a good course, but I just don't like systems.
 - 21-325 Probability
   - Harder than I expected.
 It was very fast-paced in the summer session.
   - A proof-based course, with the goal to prove the central limit theorem, the law of large numbers, etc. The proofs were heavily based on mathematical analysis, so it's recommended to take 21-269 or 21-355 beforehand.